DzhideX/jip/jip-2/jip.md

 - git log of new commits introduced which alter the JIP document

 Any such revisions must also be reflected in the changelog.
 This is obviously only feasible only after the transition to `Review` from `Draft`, when the discussion thread is created.
-While the authors provide the initial draft, revisions including their contributions can only occur in stages `Draft`, `Review`, `Last Call` and `Living` after this, and these can only affect the body section of the JIP document, or auxillary assets, not the header.
+While the authors provide the initial draft, revisions including their contributions can only occur in stages `Draft`, `Review`, `Last Call` and `Living` after this, and these can only affect the body section of the JIP document, or auxiliary assets, not the header.
 The authors should always try to batch together logically coherent sets of changes in order to not generate too much noise in the thread.

 #### Stagnation